jbosstools/jbosstools-devdoc/building/target_platforms/target_platforms_releases.md

 **Before** the release:

-0. Ensure jbosstoolstargetplatforms-matrix builds the correct SNAPSHOT
-1. Build and publish a SNAPSHOT (can be done with target-platform job on Jenkins)
+1. Build and publish a SNAPSHOT (can be done with jbosstoolstargetplatforms-matrix & jbosstools-centraltarget_master job on Jenkins)
 2. Compare content of newer SNASPSHOT of target platform site with previous version, using [p2diff](https://github.com/irbull/p2diff).
 Keep track of the changes that were not announced earlier and send a mail with a summary of those changes.
 Such changes can be some refactorings inside features, that are not visible directly in the .target file.
 3. Announce on mailing-list the "release candidate" -SNAPSHOT and ask them to test the SNAPSHOT as a "release candidate".
 This can be achieved by running builds with the following flag `-Dtpc.version=<snapshot-to-test>`
-4. Change [relevant CI jobs](https://jenkins.mw.lab.eng.bos.redhat.com/hudson/job/jbosstoolstargetplatforms-matrix/62/) to use this snapshot, setting `-DTARGET_PLATFORM_VERSION=<snapshot-to-test>` or `-DTARGET_PLATFORM_VERSION_MAXIMUM=<snapshot-to-test>` in Maven execution
+4. Change component CI jobs and parent pom for the work-in-progress branch to use this snapshot, setting `-DTARGET_PLATFORM_VERSION=<snapshot-to-test>` or `-DTARGET_PLATFORM_VERSION_MAXIMUM=<snapshot-to-test>` in Maven execution
 5. Gather feedback
   * if something is wrong, fix it and restart from #0
 6. After enough time, send mail to the mailing-list saying that we're in the process of releasing the new target-platform